eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Conformance modes
 =================

-Cyclone DDS operates in one of three modes: *pedantic*, *strict* and *lax*; the mode is configured using the ``Compatibility/StandardsConformance`` setting.
+Eclipse Cyclone DDS operates in one of three modes: *pedantic*, *strict* and *lax*; the mode is configured using the ``Compatibility/StandardsConformance`` setting.
 The default is *lax*.

 The first, *pedantic* mode, is of such limited utility that it will be removed.

 The second mode, *strict*, attempts to follow the *intent* of the specification while staying close to the letter of it.
-The points in which it deviates from the standard are in all probability editing errors that will be rectified in the next update.
-When operated in this mode, one would expect it to be fully interoperable with other vendors’ implementations, but this is not the case.
-The deviations in other vendors’ implementations are not required to implement DDSI 2.1 (or 2.2), as is proven by, e.g., the OpenSplice DDSI2 service, and they cannot rightly be considered ‘true’ implementations of the DDSI 2.1 (or 2.2) standard.
+Recent developments at the OMG have resolved these issues and this mode is no longer of any value.

 The default mode, *lax*, attempts to work around (most of) the deviations of other implementations, and generally provides good interoperability without any further settings.
-In lax mode, the Cyclone DDS not only accepts some invalid messages, it will even transmit them.
+In lax mode, the Eclipse Cyclone DDS not only accepts some invalid messages, it will even transmit them.
 The consequences for interoperability of not doing this are simply too severe.
-It should be noted that if one configures two Cyclone DDS processes with different compliancy modes, the one in the stricter mode will complain about messages sent by the one in the less strict mode.
+It should be noted that if one configures two Eclipse Cyclone DDS processes with different compliancy modes, the one in the stricter mode will complain about messages sent by the one in the less strict mode.